This diagram also shows the route of an alternative, superior, direct main road between Westbury's railway station (one of

 and run directly to the trading estates.

-All main transport routes would then be integrated - on the west of the town, where the business is and railway is.
+All main transport routes would then be integrated - on the west of the town, where the business is and the railway is.

-to the west would be little impacted, as the road would be beside the railway.
+would be little impacted, as the road would be beside the railway.

 If you think about the long actual length of an eastern bypass, that would have to extend westwards, back around to the